Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/html-detail-summary-element.md

 ## Browser support

-The cool part about the detail and summary combi is that it has pretty good support!
+The cool part about the detail and summary combi is that it has good support!
 It's just IE not playing along.

 ![HTML detail summary browser support](https://caniuse.bitsofco.de/image/details.png)